A nervous-system-aware guide to learning, integrating, and moving forward

 Failure isn’t asking you to become tougher.

-It’s asking you to become truer.
+It’s asking you to become truer

-Truer about what sustainable success actually requires.
+what sustainable success requires

-You don’t need to rush past failure to prove resilience.
+You don’t need to rush past failure.

 About the Author